 - Children who have the support of their faith community can also prove to be resilient, as they may have a supportive environment that welcomes them and their families.
 These communities can help the family to rebuild lost trust and to learn how to relate in a healthy way.
 They learn how to reach out for help- and how to accept it.
 This structure can help sustain a family through its period of recovery and rebuilding.

 Studies have shown that children of addicts are four times more likely to become addicts themselves.
-These statistics don’t even include addictions which may show up later in their lives, such as food, gambling, sex or work.
+These statistics don’t even include addictions that may show up later in their lives, such as food, gambling, sex or work.

-Growing up as the child of substance abusers or addicts may be difficult but the trauma can be managed if family therapy and support are actively sought and taken seriously by each member of the family unit.
+Growing up as a child of substance abusers or addicts may be difficult but the trauma can be managed if family therapy and support are actively sought and taken seriously by each member of the family unit.

-If you or someone you love is suffering from the effects of alcohol abuse, substance addiction or any other type of addiction, please contact us today!
-Our addiction treatment counselors can help you deal with physical, emotional and psychological consequences of drug and alcohol abuse.
-A substance abuse treatment program is effective, safe and has helped many men reclaim their lives.
-Destination Hope is a full service drug, alcohol and dual diagnosis treatment facility in Florida for men suffering from substance abuse and mental health issues.
+If you or someone you love is suffering from the effects of opiate addiction, substance abuse or any other type of addiction, please call us today.
+Our addiction treatment counselors can help you deal with the physical, emotional and psychological consequences of drug and alcohol abuse.
+Programs for substance abuse are effective, safe and have helped many people reclaim their lives.
+Destination Hope is a full-service drug, alcohol and dual diagnosis treatment facility in Florida for men and women suffering from substance abuse and mental health issues.